SamanGriffiths47/Hail/README.md

 ### ***Getting Started***

-Register and sign in to the gameing blog where you will have access to thousands of games and join in on the discussion.
+Register and sign in to the gameing blog where you will have access to a collection of games and join in on the discussion.
 Please follow community guidlines and respect your fellow gamers in the comment sections.

 ***